 This morning it’s so incredibly hot that the next thing I do is call a taxi, or rather one of those yellow-black autorickshaws.
 But the driver has no time, he has to go to the mosque to pray and therefore drives on.
 So I walk a few steps further and come to the Beach Road that runs parallel to the Arabian Sea.
 I walk as far as Gujarati Street, then finally an autorickshaw driver has mercy on me and drives me to the archive further north in the city, which is located in the Civil Station.
 In the Regional Archives Kozhikode I am allowed to look through some finding aids.
 But I also have to think about this Bazaar Road, which is also called “Valiyangadi” in Malayalam.
 Since when does it exist?
 What is it about this conspicuous structure that there are mosques at both ends?

 In the evening, after the visit to the archive, I go back to this street and record a 15-minute video with my mobile phone by slowly walking the street from front to back again.
-This is a 1.5-minute short version of this, cut by Fritz Unruh:
+This is a 1.5-minute short version of the video, cut by Fritz Unruh.
+You can go to the video by clicking on the image:

 Then I must hurry to the train and continue my reading.
 I read in Narayanan’s History of the City of Calicut, where I also find some interesting reference to this street (Narayanan 2018, p.
 25-27, 66, 96, 98, 246): It has been documented in the sources since 1442.
 At that time, of course, it was not yet paved.
 It was asphalted under British rule in the 1930s.
 For some time there must have been tracks on which wooden shutters were used to transport the goods.
 For centuries Muslims, Jains, Hindu Seths, Gujarati and Marwari moneylenders as well as Tamils and Andhra Chettis have met here.
 They are the actors of this place, where large quantities of goods and money are handled.
 This must have been a hub of South Asian trade, which Calicut has been since the late Middle Ages.
 Religion played and plays a role here not only by the present representatives of different religious groups, which came from the north, east, from the Arabian peninsula, from Persia and since the end of the 15th century also from Europe.